FAQs about our rope jams

 Do I need to bring a partner?

 Between a third to around half of our attendees come on their own.
-It’s a community-focused space with an entire mezzanine dedicated to (free!) tea, coffee and nibbles.
-There’s even a small library of interesting educational books and magazines if you just want to lounge, chat and watch some great rope-work.
+It’s a community-focused space with (free!) tea, coffee and nibbles.
+There’s even a small library of interesting educational books and magazines if you just want to lounge, chat and watch some great rope.

 What can I expect from the Thursday beginners class?